Health Plan Basics

 Access your Western Health Advantage info straight from your smartphone.
 Quickly find out how to reach your primary care physician (PCP) and get a map to his or her office.
 Look up details about your plan, such as your copayment or your pharmacy plan.
 It’s a handy reference, too, for contacting the WHA Member Services Department and the 24-hour nurse advice line.
 Also keeps an electronic copy of IDs for you and your family.
 Learn more at mywha.org/digitalresources.

-WHA’s Advantage Referral program allows you to see almost many specialists in our network, regardless of their medical group affiliation.
-While your PCP will typically refer you within his or her affiliated medical group, you are not limited to only those specialists.
+Our partnership with our medical groups expands your choices of specialty physicians.
+With Advantage Referral you have access to many of the specialists in our network not just from your particular medical group.
+You can ask your primary care physician (PCP) to refer you to any of the specialists in the Advantage Referral program.
 Refer to the Provider Directory or call WHA Member Services to ensure that a specialist is in the Advantage Referral program.
 Your PCP will coordinate a referral if you need to see a specialist.
 Members can self-refer within the network for their annual eye exam (when covered) and OB/GYN visits.
 Learn more at mywha.org/advantagereferral.

 Typically, out-of-network services are not covered unless in an urgent or emergency situation.
 However, if you are a new member currently undergoing acute treatment with a non-participating provider, you may qualify for Continuity of Care.
 For more information or to obtain a Continuity of Care (CoC) Request Form, contact WHA Member Services.
-You may also access the CoC Form online at mywha.org.
+You may also access the CoC Form online.

 Certain covered services require Prior Authorization from your PCP's affiliated medical group or from WHA in some cases.
 If Prior Authorization is not obtained, you may be liable for the payment of services or supplies.
 WHA and your medical group use qualified physicians and nurses to review service requests to confirm medical necessity and appropriateness.
 You do not need Prior Authorization for Direct Access services, which include annual eye exams and routine gynecological and obstetrical care from participating providers.